-Here is MER's analysis of
+Here is MER's analysis of Wharton Essays.

-Though the essay does not ask about your professional history, I suggest providing a brief account of your vital professional experiences that have kindled your ambitions and given you the clarity regarding your goals.
+Though the essay does not ask about your professional history, I suggest providing a brief account of your vital professional experiences that have kindled your ambitions and given you clarity regarding your goals.
 Explain what you hope to achieve professionally both in the short term and then in the long term.
 Then share your present mindset and explain why an MBA at this stage in your career will bring you closer to your goals.
 You need to do a self-critique of your weak points and highlight how the MBA experience can help cement them.
 The thought here is to demonstrate self-awareness and resolve to look for solutions.
 Try to showcase how Wharton business school can abet you in overcoming your weaknesses and filling the gaps in your skillset.

 Then go ahead and explain how an MBA from Wharton will help you fill those knowledge gaps and how the resources and offerings at Wharton will support your goals.
 You can do this by conveying to the admission committee that you understand the Wharton community and what the school offers.
 Outline how you fit into the diverse Wharton community.
 Be specific about how your professional goals are in line with various resources and offerings at Wharton.
 Including specific information from your Wharton research and linking it to your goals and values is the key here.
 For instance, you could talk about how unique educational opportunities, culture, activities, student clubs and organizations, rich and flexible curriculum, and the accomplished faculty at Wharton can be a pathway to your goals.
 The bottom line is making a case for Wharton.

-Essay 2: Taking into consideration your background – personal, professional, and/ or academic – how do you plan to make specific, meaningful contributions to the Wharton community?
+Essay #2: Taking into consideration your background– personal, professional, and/ or academic- how do you plan to make specific, meaningful contributions to the Wharton community?
 (400 words)

 You can pick 2-3 most significant experiences from the past where you made an impact on your organization or community, and then explain how these experiences have prepared you to contribute to the Wharton community.
 Throw light on what challenges you faced and how you dealt with those challenges, eventually making an impact.
 You must also share the learnings you gleaned from the experience and then elucidate how the Wharton community can benefit from your experience.
 Your contribution should directly stem from your experience.
-You can contribute in many different ways: in the classroom, within the group project, or any clubs or student organizations.
+You can contribute in a variety of ways: in the classroom, within the group project, or any clubs or student organizations.

 Wharton values teamwork and diversity and wants a student group that can support each other.
-For instance, you overcame stress at work by learning meditation or yoga, and now you can use that experience in taking yoga classes and help fellow students to overcome stress.
+For instance, you overcame stress at work by learning meditation or yoga, and now you can use that experience in taking yoga classes and helping fellow students to overcome stress.
 To answer this question, you must familiarize yourself with Wharton's resources and offerings and the school's culture.
 Also, your impact should extend beyond your two years at Wharton.
-So you need to show to the admission committee that you will enrich the Wharton community not only as a student but also as a valuable alumnus.
+So you need to show the admission committee that you will enrich the Wharton community not only as a student but also as a valuable alumnus.